RomanNahryshko/refurbish/documentation/docs/user-manual/operations-manager/batch-intake.md

 4. Each label shows: Internal ID, IMEI, Model, Serial Number

 ## What happens next
-- Phones needing repairs go to the repair queue
+- **If you selected repairs:** System creates repair jobs automatically, phones go to repair queue
-- Phones with grades are ready for sale
+- **If you gave a grade:** Phone is ready for sale, no repairs needed
+- Repair jobs appear immediately in technician queue
-- Technicians can find phones using the printed labels
+- Technicians find phones using the printed labels

 ## Pro tips
 - **Double-check IMEI numbers** - wrong numbers cause big problems later